Bernie Madoff: Career

 In 1960, Madoff founded Bernard L. Madoff Investment Securities LLC as a broker-dealer for penny stock with $5,000 that he earned from working as a lifeguard and irrigation sprinkler installer and a loan of $50,000 from his father-in-law, accountant Saul Alpern, who referred a circle of friends and their families; Carl J. Shapiro was one such early customer, investing $100,000.

 Initially, the firm made markets (quoted bid and ask prices) via the National Quotation Bureau's Pink Sheets.
 In order to compete with firms that were members of the New York Stock Exchange trading on the stock exchange's floor, his firm began using innovative computer information technology to disseminate its quotes.
 After a trial run, the technology that the firm helped to develop became the National Association of Securities Dealers Automated Quotations Stock Market (Nasdaq).
 After 41 years as a sole proprietorship, the Madoff firm incorporated in 2001 as a limited liability company with Madoff as the sole shareholder.

 The firm functioned as a third market trading provider, bypassing exchange specialist firms by directly executing orders over the counter from retail brokers.
 At one point, Madoff Securities was the largest market maker at the Nasdaq, and, in 2008, was the sixth-largest market maker in S&P 500 stocks.
 The firm also had an investment management and advisory division, which it did not publicize, that was the focus of the fraud investigation.

 Madoff was "the first prominent practitioner" of payment for order flow, in which a dealer pays a broker for the right to execute a customer's order.
 This has been called a "legal kickback".
 Some academics have questioned the ethics of these payments.
 Madoff argued that these payments did not alter the price that the customer received.
 He viewed the payments as a normal business practice:

 If your girlfriend goes to buy stockings at a supermarket, the racks that display those stockings are usually paid for by the company that manufactured the stockings.
 Order flow was an issue that attracted a lot of attention but was grossly overrated.

 Madoff was active with the National Association of Securities Dealers (NASD), a self-regulatory securities-industry organization.
-He served as chairman of its board of directors, and was a member of its board of governors.
+He was chairman of its board of directors, and a member of its board of governors.